top of page

 “You cannot bulldoze a dance.
 It’s something that can be carried with you.
 It’s intangible culture, right?.
 You cannot take it away.
 When my family came (to the US) they couldn’t carry anything.
 What could they carry?
 They could remember the dances, they could remember the songs, even when language in their tongue was ripped out from being able to speak, what could they do?
 They knew the songs, We knew the dance.....
 And I feel like reclaiming that, and making these moves, even in the face of making your family angry or eliciting potential shame or messing up and shaming your name or whatever, is to make it a radical act of reclamation of joy." ~Hye Jinx

 Regional Highlights This unit, we're focusing on the Arabian Peninsula and Levant.
-These regional highlights are meant to give a general orientation, and really only scratch the surface of the diversity of arts in the MENAHT/SWANA area (Middle East, North Africa, Helene, & Turkey/SouthWest Asia & North Africa).
+These regional highlights are meant to give a general orientation, and really only scratch the surface of the diversity of people and arts in the MENAHT/SWANA area (Middle East, North Africa, Helene, & Turkey/SouthWest Asia & North Africa).
+This week is a hard one to talk about.

 On the dance side, many Palestinians express pride in their heritage through the local styles of dabke, and bellydance is popular on both sides of the walls.